 My Introduction to the Super Tonic Cold Remedy

 When my husband and I first got married, during cold and flu season, I was introduced to this strange looking (and smelling) concoction in a dark dropper bottle.
-It was a special recipe created by his mother that his family had used for years.
+It was a special recipe created by his mother that his family has been using for years.

 They call it “Super Tonic,” and it’s their go-to.
 Any time my husband feels a cold coming on, he squirts this concoction in the back of his throat and gargles.
 It always seems to kick his cold in the teeth.

-But me, being the chicken that I am, didn’t want to try something that looked and smelled funny – even though I wanted to know how to get rid of a cold.
+But me, being the chicken that I am, didn’t want to try something that looked and smelled funny – even though I needed it.
 So I resisted.
 Eventually though, I got desperate enough to try it.

 At first, it was a little hard to swallow (literally).
 This stuff is strong.
-But that’s why it works – germs can’t survive when exposed to this super tonic.
+But that’s why it works – germs struggle to survive when exposed to this super tonic.

-Here are my super tonic ingredients and what makes them work so well.
-As stated above, they’re similar to what you find in homemade master tonic or fire cider which also includes onion, hot peppers, and horseradish.
+Here’s a run-down of the super tonic ingredients and what makes them work so well.
+As stated above, they’re similar to what you find in a fire cider which also traditionally includes onion, hot peppers, and horseradish.
 Feel free to experiment with this and add additional superfoods to your concoction.

 Apple Cider Vinegar